 When people die in Pennsylvania, their assets and liabilities form part of their estate.
 Administrators manage those assets according to the decedent’s will or the state’s intestacy laws.
+At Ruggiero Law Offices, we know this process can be complex and often leaves many questions unanswered.
+So in this article, we address three frequently asked questions about estate administration.

-1. Can beneficiaries act as administrators?
+1. Can Beneficiaries Act as Administrators?

-2. Can the administrator sell property?
+2. Can the Administrator Sell Property?

-The estate administration duration depends on the estate’s complexity and the beneficiaries’ cooperation.
+Administration duration depends on the estate’s complexity and the beneficiaries’ cooperation.
 Generally, it can take several months to a few years to complete the process.
 Factors affecting the timeline include:

 - The number of assets